Rainer Zimmermann

-Rainer Zimmermann (2 May 1942 - 25 October 2022) was an East German former handball player who competed in the 1972 Summer Olympics.He was born in Glogau.
+Rainer Zimmermann (2 May 1942 - 25 October 2022) was an East German former handball player who competed in the 1972 Summer Olympics.
+He was born in Glogau.
 In 1972 he was part of the East German team which finished fourth in the Olympic tournament.
 He played three matches and scored eight goals.

+At club level he played for SC Dynamo Berlin.
+In the 1965-66 season he was the top scorer in the DDR Oberliga with 114 goals.